LaunchCodeEducation/intro-to-web-dev-curriculum/content/how-programs-work/reading/your-first-program/index.md

       {{< /rawhtml >}}
    1. Try out the other prompts starting at line 10.
    1. When you are done with this code, you will need to `push` it up to your GitHub repo.
 This is how you use git to track each change in your code.
       1. `git status` This will show you all the files you changed in red.
+Note that many of these were added by the `npm install` command.
+This is expected.
       1. `git add .` This will 'stage', or prepare all the changed files in this directory to be updated in your GitHub repo.
       1. `git status` This will show you all your staged files in green, which are now ready to update in GitHub.
       1. `git commit -m "<type a message here>"` This will 'commit', or finalize your changes in git.
 Between the quotes, replace the text and carrot symbols `< >` with a short message describing your changes.
 This will help you remember what you did while looking through many commits later.